 A good leader is courageous, able to make decisions without hesitation, and maintains integrity of word and deed.
 Dependability is also a key trait for a leader must always be there for their group.
 Sound judgment and sensibility are also features of a leader, with loyalty, enthusiasm, endurance, and initiative rounding out the ever-expanding list.
 These characteristics manifest in a variety of presentations and situations, especially for project managers in process.

-Project managers are leaders of small and large groups destined to complete a strategic project plan.
+Project Manager Effectiveness Project managers are leaders of small and large groups destined to complete a strategic project plan.
 Leadership characteristics described above can make or break a team.
 In all successful project fulfillments, it is the leadership of the project manager that determines the type of success for the project’s members.
 The most successful accomplishments are met with a sense of fun and reward when goals and objectives are met, all facilitated by the project manager’s leadership.
 “Persistent leadership is required to make partnering work.
 Project managers must “walk the talk” and consistently display a collaborative response to problems.
 Similarly, top management must consistently and visibly champion the principles of openness, trust, and teamwork.”
 (Gray and Larson, 2001, p.
 373)

 There is also an emerging element in project management.
 It was first introduced by Mihaly Csikszentmihalyi in his book Flow – The Psychology of Optimal Experience.
 (Harper and Row, 1990).
 He states that, “Instead of accepting the unity of purpose provided by genetic instructions or by the rules of society, the challenge for us is to create harmony based on reason and choice.”
 This reason and choice are the foundations of project management.